-- a) Open or oozing sores: Unless properly covered and 24 hours has passed since starting antibiotic treatment, if antibiotic treatment is necessary. - b) Undiagnosed rash: Unless a physician has specified in writing that he/she is not contagious - c) Hand Foot & Mouth: The child may return after 24 hours without a fever and child is behaving normally - d) Scables: The child may return after receiving an appropriate antibiotic for a 24-hour period. - e) Head Lice: The child may return after complete treatment and removal of ALL nits. - f) Fifth Disease: The child may return once the rash has appeared because they are contagious before that time. - g) Impetigo: The child may return following 24 hours of treatment of this bacterial skin infection.
-Draining lesions must be covered with a bandage. - h) Ringworm: The child may return after one treatment as long as the lesions are covered by clothing or bandage and treatment has begun. - i) Chicken Pox: The child may return after all lesions have dried and crusted (usually 6-8 days).
+- a) Molluscum: Must be covered at all times during school. - b) Open or oozing sores: Unless properly covered and 24 hours has passed since starting antibiotic treatment, if antibiotic treatment is necessary. - c) Undiagnosed rash: Unless a physician has specified in writing that he/she is not contagious. - d) Hand Foot & Mouth: The child may return after 24 hours without a fever and child is behaving normally. - e) Scabies: The child may return after receiving an appropriate antibiotic for a 24-hour period. - f) Head Lice: The child may return after complete treatment and removal of ALL nits. - g) Fifth Disease: The child may return once the rash has appeared because they are contagious before that time. - h) Impetigo: The child may return following 24 hours of treatment of this bacterial skin infection.
+Draining lesions must be covered with a bandage. - i) Ringworm: The child may return after one treatment as long as the lesions are covered by clothing or bandage and treatment has begun. - j) Chicken Pox: The child may return after all lesions have dried and crusted (usually 6-8 days).